jdanil/libyear/README.md

 Accepts an integer.
 Default `null`.

-Throws an error if the total releases metric surpasses the threshold.
+Throws an error if the total stable releases metric surpasses the threshold.

 ### `--threshold-releases-individual=<count>` (`-r=<count>`)

 Accepts an integer.
 Default `null`.

-Throws an error if any individual releases metric surpasses the threshold.
+Throws an error if any individual stable releases metric surpasses the threshold.

+### `--threshold-major-collective=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if the total major metric surpasses the threshold.

+### `--threshold-major-individual=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if any individual major metric surpasses the threshold.

+### `--threshold-minor-collective=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if the total minor metric surpasses the threshold.

+### `--threshold-minor-individual=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if any individual minor metric surpasses the threshold.

+### `--threshold-patch-collective=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if the total patch metric surpasses the threshold.

+### `--threshold-patch-individual=<count>`

+Accepts an integer.
+Default `null`.

+Throws an error if any individual patch metric surpasses the threshold.

 ## Configuration